Skip to content

 • Screen residents upon return for signs or symptoms of COVID-19.

-• If the resident develops signs or symptoms of COVID-19 after the outing, we will test the resident for COVID-19 and place the resident on Transmission-Based Precautions, regardless of vaccination status.
+• If the resident develops signs or symptoms of COVID-19 after the outing, we will test the resident for COVID

-• Masonic Village will test residents if they leave the nursing home frequently or for a prolonged length of time, such as over 24 hours.
+• Masonic Village will test residents if they leave the nursing home for a prolonged length of time, such as over 24 hours.

 • Monitor residents for signs and symptoms of COVID-19 daily.